harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 data = QCOpt.get_data(params)
 QCOpt.visualize_solution(results, data)
 ```
-For example, for the above controlled-Z gate decomposition, the processed QCOpt output is shown below (on Apple M3 Pro with Gurobi 12.0.0):
+For example, for the above controlled-Z gate decomposition, the processed QCOpt output is shown below (on Apple M4 Max with Gurobi 12.0.0):
 ```
 =============================================================================
 QuantumCircuitOpt version: 0.6.0